Namibian Marine Corps: Brass Band

 The band performs musical duties for military functions and any other apolitical functions for the general public.
 The band emulates the United States Marine Drum and Bugle Corps and the 5 bands of the Royal Marines Band Service.
 The Brass Band performs at many important events every year, and is considered an integral part of state funerals, state arrival ceremonies, state dinners, parades, and other social events.
 Although it is a band in the Namibian Navy, it is a separate unit from the navy's flagship ensemble, the Namibian Navy Band.

 Amphibious Commandos Unit

 Provides amphibious warfare and maritime special operations capability to the Navy.The Amphibious Special Operations Unit are trained in Walvis Bay by Brazilian instructors.
 The amphibious commando basic training course is 12 months after which the successful marine is then given the Operators badge and an Amphibious Commando patched to wear on their left arm.
 Only existing Marines are eligible for this training.

 Operational Boat Unit

-Conduct riverine patrol and naval bording with small boats particularly in the riverine areas of the Zambezi Region's Zambezi River and Chobe River.
+Conduct riverine patrol and naval boarding with small boats particularly in the riverine areas of the Zambezi Region's Zambezi River and Chobe River.